alanng10/class-lang/Doc/a.md

 Class as a platform is best platform to develop because it has best and easiest use lang elements and builtin infra.
 It is also best to make abstract.
+Class modules can abstract any effect.
 It is best to abstract any effect.

 Class is a tool to humans.